-The Company believes that its existing cash on hand as of September 30, 2017, will enable it to fund its planned operating expenses, debt service obligations and capital expenditure requirements through the second quarter of 2019.
-The Company has based these estimates on assumptions that may prove to be wrong, and its operating plan may change as a result of many factors currently unknown.
+The Company believes that its existing cash on hand as of March 31, 2018, will enable it to fund its planned operating expenses, debt service obligations and capital expenditure requirements for at least twelve months from the date these condensed consolidated financial statements were issued.
+This evaluation is based on relevant conditions and events that are known and reasonably knowable at the date that the condensed consolidated financial statements are issued.
 As a result, the Company could deplete its available capital resources sooner than it currently expects.